#4 – Bruins release (’99) defenceman CJ CORAZZIN from roster.

-The final moves of the day include the release of two veteran players from the Bruins’ roster in Devon Cyr and CJ Corazzin.
-The moves were necessary to get the Bruins down to 24 roster players before the deadline.
+The final move of the day included the release of veteran defenceman CJ Corazzin.
+The move was necessary to get the Bruins down to 24 roster players before the deadline.

 Cyr (5’10, 155lbs) joined the Bruins in an offseason trade and made an immediate impact in the Bruins’ lineup, scoring the team’s first goal of the 2019/20 season.
 Cyr dressed in 17 games tallying six points (5G, 1A) which was highlighted by a hat trick during the Bruins’ 10-2 win over Melville on October 9th.
 For his SJHL career, Cyr has scored 40 points (25G, 15A) in 97 games with the Kindersley Klippers and Estevan Bruins.